 “Tetrodotoxin and compounds like it are very potent local anesthetics.
 Also, unlike conventional local anesthetics, they don’t cause seizures, cardiac arrhythmias, and tissue (nerve and muscle) injury.”

-Dr. Kohane had already demonstrated in an earlier study that tetrodotoxin produces anesthesia.
-The problem, however, is the chemical’s potent toxicity.
+Dr. Kohane had already demonstrated in an earlier

 In small amounts, pain relief is significant, but in higher quantities, it is lethal.
 Dr. Kohane has attempted to limit the compound’s toxicity while maintaining its potent analgesia.